 - Written Communication.
 Written communication is the development and expression of ideas in writing.
 Written communication involves learning to work in many genres and styles.
 It can involve working with many different writing technologies, and mixing texts, data, and images.
-Written communication abilities develop through iterative experiences across the curriculum. - Oral Communication.
+Written communication abilities develop through iterative experiences across the curriculum. - 2.
+Oral Communication.
 Oral communication is a prepared, purposeful presentation designed to increase knowledge, to foster understanding, or to promote change in the listeners' attitudes, values, beliefs, or behaviors. - 3.
 Quantitative Literacy.
-Quantitative Literacy (QL) also known as Numeracy or Quantitative Reasoning (QR) is a "habit of mind," competency, and comfort in working with numerical data.
+Quantitative Literacy (QL) also known as Numeracy or Quantitative Reasoning (QR) - is a "habit of mind," competency, and comfort in working with numerical data.
 Individuals with strong QL skills possess the ability to reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations.
 They understand and can create sophisticated arguments supported by quantitative evidence and they can clearly communicate those arguments in a variety of formats (using words, tables, graphs, mathematical equations, etc., as appropriate). - Problem Solving.
 Problem solving is the process of designing, evaluating and implementing a strategy to answer an open-ended question or achieve a desired goal. - 5.
 Civic Engagement: Civic engagement is "working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes."
 (Excerpted from Civic Responsibility and Higher Education, edited by Thomas Ehrlich, published by Oryx Press, 2000, Preface, page vi.)
 In addition, civic engagement encompasses actions wherein individuals participate in activities of personal and public concern that are both individually life enriching and socially beneficial to the community. - 6.
 Critical Thinking: Critical thinking is a habit of mind characterized by the comprehensive exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion. - 7.
-Information Literacy: The ability to know when there is a need for information, to be able to identify, locate, evaluate, and effectively and responsibly use and share that information for the problem at hand.
-Adopted from the National Forum on Information Literacy.

 Intercultural Knowledge and Competence: Intercultural Knowledge and Competence is "a set of cognitive, affective, and behavioral skills and characteristics that support effective and appropriate interaction in a variety of cultural contexts."
 (Bennett, J. M. 2008.
 Transformative training: Designing programs for culture learning.
 In Contemporary leadership and intercultural competence: Understanding and utilizing cultural diversity to build successful organizations, ed.
 M. A. Moodian, 95-110.
 Thousand Oaks, CA: Sage.)